felideon/spend_advisor/README.md

 ### Environment Variables

-In order to not leak the following sensitive information, the `secrets.yml` has been used to grab some values from the environment, like so:
+In order to not leak the following sensitive information, the `secrets.yml` file has been used to grab some values from the environment, like so:

 ```
 gzo_api_key: <%= ENV["GZO_API_KEY"] %>